Son of Beast

-Two major, non-fatal accidents occurred on Son of Beast during its existence.
-In 2006, a crack formed in a wooden track beam resulting in a slight dip that severely jolted riders, with many reporting head and neck injuries.
-In 2009, a rider reported a severe head injury stemming from a burst blood vessel, and the ride was closed indefinitely.
-After sitting idle for years, the coaster permanently closed in July 2012 when Kings Island announced that the roller coaster would be removed from the park.
-A new steel coaster, Banshee, opened in its place in 2014, and a tombstone prop paying homage to the Son of Beast was placed in the ride's line queue.
-The station of Son of Beast is still standing and was used during the Halloween Haunt season between 2010 and 2019.
+Son of Beast met an early demise following two non-fatal but serious incidents, with the first occurring in 2006 and the second occurring in 2009.
+There were also issues with the ride's construction affecting its reliability and longevity.
+After sitting idle for three years, the roller coaster was eventually demolished in 2012.
+A new steel coaster, Banshee, was built in its place and opened in 2014.
+The height and speed records once held by Son of Beast remain unbroken.

 History

+The Roller Coaster Corporation of America (RCCA) discussed the idea of building the world's first wooden hypercoaster with Kings Island in 1997.
+On May 11, 1999, the park held a public event within the park near a large, covered crate placed along a footpath.
+Beastly growling and snarling noises came from inside as it shook violently on occasion.
+Montel Williams, acting as Director of Thrills, announced that a record-breaking wooden coaster named Son of Beast would open for the 2000 season.
+During the announcement, the tarp covering was removed, revealing a chained crate with holes throughout its framework.
+A scale model of the roller coaster was displayed to the audience, as well as a list of seven world records that would be set by the new coaster.

 Construction

-The Roller Coaster Corporation of America (RCCA) discussed the idea of building the world's first wooden hypercoaster with Kings Island in 1997.
-The park announced plans to build Son of Beast on May 11, 1999.
-As part of a marketing campaign for the ride before its debut, a box was placed next to a footpath in the park.
-Beastly growling and snarling noises came from inside the box as it shook violently.
-During the announcement, the box was revealed to the audience along with a model of the roller coaster and a list of seven world records that would be broken when it came into operation.
-The sign at the ride's entrance featured a large wooden box covered with chains, rope, and metal straps.
-The front was ripped open with the name "Son of Beast" centered inside the box.

-Although the Roller Coaster Company of Ohio was officially recorded as the ride's designer, that company was actually an affiliate of RCCA.
+The Roller Coaster Company of Ohio was officially recorded as the ride's designer, an affiliate and shell company of RCCA.
 The primary structural engineer was Wooden Structures Inc. of Georgia, while the lumber was manufactured by Universal Forest Products of Hamilton, Ohio.
-Problems plagued the ride from the beginning and, as a result, Paramount Parks, the park's then-owner, fired RCCA before construction was completed.
-The park had to make several design corrections during Son of Beast's initial year.
+Problems plagued the ride from the beginning, and Paramount Parks – who owned and operated Kings Island at the time – made the decision to fire RCCA before construction was complete.

 On January 11, 2000, a portion of the ride was damaged due to a strong gust of wind.
 It was later revealed that the second hill had collapsed by itself.
 The wooden structure was being held in place by a temporary ribbon support system and had been constructed only a day earlier.
 The ride was planned to open on April 14, 2000, but construction was halted due to rainy weather.
 As a result, the coaster's opening had to be delayed.
-In addition, in February 2000, the Occupational Safety and Health Administration fined Paramount $110,000 after discovering 18 safety violations, including 11 that were deemed "serious", during two inspections.
+In addition, the Occupational Safety and Health Administration fined Paramount $110,000 in February 2000 after discovering 18 safety violations during two inspections, including 11 that were deemed "serious".